MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-configure-rs.md

 ms.technology: database-engine
 ms.assetid:
 ---
-# Configure read scale-out availability group for SQL Server on Linux
+# Configure read-scale availability group for SQL Server on Linux

 [!INCLUDE[tsql-appliesto-sslinux-only](../includes/tsql-appliesto-sslinux-only.md)]

-You can configure a read scale-out availability group for SQL Server on Linux.
+You can configure a read-scale availability group for SQL Server on Linux.
 There are two architectures for availability groups.
 A *high availability* architecture uses a cluster manager to provide improved business continuity.
-This architecture can also include read scale-out replicas.
+This architecture can also include read-scale replicas.
 To create the high availability architecture, see [Configure Always On availability group for SQL Server on Linux](sql-server-linux-availability-group-configure-ha.md).

-This document explains how to create a *read scale-out* availability group without a cluster manager.
-This architecture only provides read scale-out only.
+This document explains how to create a *read-scale* availability group without a cluster manager.
+This architecture only provides read-scale only.
 It does not provide high availability.

 [!INCLUDE [Create prerequisites](../includes/ss-linux-cluster-availability-group-create-prereq.md)]